Internet Wireless Controllers at TSP

 Look at Unified Wireless Networking by Cisco (leading manufacturer of wireless infrastructure) describing use of 3 channels and the cellular style geographic re-use process employed at TSP.

-There is nothing lacking in TSP’s equipment nor its methods.
+There is nothing lacking in the Ranch’s equipment nor its methods.
 Both are industry best practices.
 There are identical “no other wireless network restrictions” at thousands of other companies all across the world.
 We are not alone when imposing this restriction: it is a common practice.

 Peer-to-peer networks and other 2.4ghz transmission modes (handheld cordless home phones, microwaves, bluetooth, proprietary hand-held remote controls and a host of others) all compete for available spectrum, degrading signal to noise ratios.
 When this happens, clients can’t achieve the needed signal to noise ratio to communicate.
 This causes data loss, packets fail and are retransmitted, causing ever greater problems.
-This is why we limit all transmissions on our network to attaching to TSP networks as a client.
+This is why we originally suggested all transmissions on our network to attaching to TSP networks as a client.
 Any other use competes and decreases network connections available for all users.
+People did it anyway, so we dropped the ban on these devices since we are unable to control what your neighbors are doing.

 Putting up other access points, peer to peer networks and even excessive Bluetooth all degrade network response for normal wifi users.
-The TSP network uses all available channels so there are no spare frequencies.
+The Prude Ranch network uses all available channels so there are no spare frequencies.
 Looking through Cisco and other industry documents shows that any other conversations in the same band take away from the connection between wifi users and the access point to which they are attached.
 An access point will only watch for conversations sharing the same SSID.
 When users put up other Access Points, wireless routers, or start a peer to peer network, a different conversation is started.
 It doesn’t matter if it is on [1,6,11] or any middle channel.
 They transmit without regard to other networks in use and contend on the frequency.
 They also degrade signals such that none of the systems works to full potential.
 Transmission errors increase dramatically, due to degraded Signal-to-Noise Ratio.
-We already see massive retransmit counts on some tripods on the fields.
+We already see massive retransmit counts on Prude Ranch equipment, especially those near TSP fields.

-Smartphones, attached to the TSP network as a client are perfectly acceptable.
+Smartphones, attached to the Prude Ranch network as a client are perfectly acceptable.
 In fact, they, along with all other computer and wifi devices that attach to our network are the reason for the network.
 Users should not employ apps on smartphones that implement bluetooth, peer to peer networks, or directly control other devices.
-Apps that connect to the TSP network as a client are fine.
+Apps that connect to the Prude Ranch network as a client are fine.

 Anything that attaches to our network as a client becomes “managed bandwidth” as opposed to unmanaged bandwidth such as bluetooth, rogue access points and private networks.
 A managed item is controlled by the network and works with rather than against other network users since transmit receive details are coordinated.
 Inter-channel and adjacent channel interference occurs with private networks and there is no way to avoid it.